osg-htc/user-school-2018/docs/materials/day3/part1-ex4-prepackaged.md

 1. Before we follow the installation instructions, we should create a directory to hold our installation.
 You can create this in the current directory.

 		:::console
-		username@learn $ mkdir openbugs
+		username@host $ mkdir openbugs

 1. Now run the commands to unpack the source code:

         :::console
-		username@learn $ tar zxvf OpenBUGS-3.2.3.tar.gz
+		username@host $ tar -zxf OpenBUGS-3.2.3.tar.gz
-		username@learn $ cd OpenBUGS-3.2.3
+		username@host $ cd OpenBUGS-3.2.3

 1. Now we can follow the second set of installation instructions.
 For the prefix, we'll use the command `$(pwd)` to capture the name of our current working directory and then a relative path to the `openbugs` directory we created in step 1:

 		:::console
-		username@learn $ ./configure --prefix=$(pwd)/../openbugs
+		username@host $ ./configure --prefix=$(pwd)/../openbugs
-		username@learn $ make
+		username@host $ make
-		username@learn $ make install
+		username@host $ make install

 1.  **Go back to the job's main working directory**:

 		:::console
-		username@learn $ cd ..
+		username@host $ cd ..

 	and confirm that our installation procedure created `bin`,  `lib`, and `share` directories.

 		:::console
-		username@learn $ ls openbugs
+		username@host $ ls openbugs
 		bin lib share

 1. Now we want to package up our installation, so we can use it in other jobs.
-We can do this simply by compressing any necessary directories into a single gzipped tarball.
+We can do this by compressing any necessary directories into a single gzipped tarball.

 		:::console
-		username@learn $ tar -czf openbugs.tar.gz openbugs/
+		username@host $ tar -czf openbugs.tar.gz openbugs/

 1. Once everything is complete, type `exit` to leave the interactive job.
 Make sure that your tarball is in the main working directory - it will be transferred back to the submit server automatically.